← Back to Stories

 Key details reported by multiple sources:

-- Neilson is the founder of the White Rabbit Gallery in Sydney and a significant shareholder in Platinum Asset Management, with a net worth of about $1.2 billion
+• Neilson, 79, is a billionaire philanthropist and founder of the White Rabbit Gallery and Judith Neilson Institute, with a net worth of ~$1.2 billion

 Points of Difference